 The Medic: The Blues.
 They are the most fragile Minion and rather useless in battle.
 They make up for it by being able to revive dead Minions and by being able to swim.
 They also have the most magical nature out of all of the minions; in the first game, there are some enemies that only Blues can attack, and in the sequel, they're the only way to clear away the glowing blue magical fallout; any other minion trying to touch it gets warped into an even-more-homicidal Mutant Minion and turns aggressive towards you.

 Mighty Glacier: The Overlord himself.
-He never hurries; his running speed is a stately trot at best, but he carries really big weapons and hits really hard.
+He's somewhat sluggish in combat and tends to swing his weapon awkwardly, but he carries really big weapons and hits really hard.